 Adoption of special needs children: Many children you might not think of as having special needs fall within this adoption category.
 A child may be considered “special needs” based on age, mental or physical disabilities, parental risk factors, or even the number of siblings in a family unit.

 At any time, there are hundreds of children in Alabama waiting for permanent homes.
 Adoption is one of the greatest gifts you can give a child, and that holds true whether you are adopting a stepchild or are interested in adopting a child unrelated to you or your spouse (should you be married).
 However, it is important that you have a clear understanding of the Alabama adoption process and the legal effect of adopting a child.
 An experienced adoption attorney can help ensure that your adoption moves forward as smoothly as possible, and that the terms are as beneficial as possible for your family.

 Adoption Licensing Requirements

-- At least 19 years of age.
+- Being at least 19 years of age

 For more information about how to move forward with the adoption process in Alabama, contact Sara Doty, Attorney at Law, LLC, today!
 Call us for an initial consultation at 256-519-9970.